maltejur/discord-screenaudio/README.md

 - **PipeWire** (it currently doesn't work with PulseAudio)
 - Git
 - notification-daemon (optional, for basic desktop notifications)
-- Kf5Notifications (optional, for KDE users)
+- Kf5Notifications (optional, for better desktop notifications)

 Optional packages will appear at the end of the line.
 Remove them, if you wish.